serujin/serujin/README.md

 =============
 ## 🎓 I'm a Full Stack Developer
 - 📚 I love learning new technologies
-- 🎮 I like videogames and videogame development
+- 🎮 I like videogames and game development
 - 🎵 Music is key to work!
-- 🌍 I speak Spanish and English
+- 🌍 Spanish and English

 ## 🛠 Languages and Tools